 We’ve spent a long time studying why people fail their weight loss programs - our approach to weight loss is a result of analyzing and working upon these findings.
 We’ve summarized this approach into 5 actionable points supported by scientific evidence.
 And no, this won’t be another article prescribing you a ‘miracle diet plan’ for weight loss with little evidence or context.
 We’re appealing to your intelligence, not your ability to follow instructions blindly.

 We want to provide you with a framework to think about losing weight, a framework that allows you to understand fat loss from first principles rather than from abstract, anecdotal advice.
-Here are 5 pointers to get you moving in the right direction in 2018:
+Here are 5 pointers to get you moving in the right direction:

 1. Think calories in vs calories out, it will bring much-needed clarity as to how weight loss works